epwalsh/allennlp-manager/README.md

 This was inspired by other open source projects such as the resource manager [**slurm**](https://slurm.schedmd.com/documentation.html) and visualization toolkit [**TensorBoard**](https://www.tensorflow.org/tensorboard), as well as commercial software such as [**Weights & Biases**](https://www.wandb.com/) and [**Foundations Atlas**](https://www.atlas.dessa.com/).

 **slurm** and **TensorBoard** are both excellent tools, but they fall short for NLP researchers in a number of ways.
 For example, **slurm** is difficult to set up and use - especially on your own desktop or server - unless you're an experienced sys admin, and **TensorBoard** has limited functionality for searching, organizing, tagging, and comparing models.
+This doesn't scale well when you have hundreds or even thousands of experiments.
 And while the commercial options are fairly easy to use and come with a solid set of features, they were built as generic tools and therefore don't "understand" all of AllenNLP's features.
 They are also not customizable or extendable.

 **allennlp-manager** aims to leverage all of the convenient pieces of AllenNLP to provide you with a dashboard that let's you
 - quickly search through all of your experiments based on properties like model type, training / validation set, or arbitrary tags,